red-starter/colossal-koalas/documentation/_PRESS-RELEASE.md

   > "Moodlet has lowered the activation energy for reflection and self-introspection with its easy-to-use, user-friendly application.
 After using Moodlet, I have become more aware and inquisitive of changes in my emotional and mental states.
 Pro-tip: Use Moodlet!" - Kyle Cho

 ## Closing and Call to Action ##
-  > Moodlet is an open-source application.
+  > Moodlet is an open-source web application.
 If you're interested in contributing to Moodlet, please read our contributing document.